James Webb Space Telescope: Naming concerns

-In 2002, NASA administrator (2001–2004) Sean O'Keefe made the decision to name the telescope after James E. Webb, the administrator of NASA from 1961 to 1968 during the Mercury, Gemini, and much of the Apollo programs.
+In 2002, NASA administrator (2001–2004) Sean O'Keefe decided to name the telescope after James E. Webb, the administrator of NASA from 1961 to 1968 during the Mercury, Gemini, and much of the Apollo programs.

 In 2015, concerns were raised around Webb's possible role in the lavender scare, the mid-20th-century persecution by the U.S. government targeting homosexuals in federal employment.
-In 2022, NASA released a report of an investigation, based on an examination of more than 50,000 documents.
-The report found "no available evidence directly links Webb to any actions or follow-up related to the firing of individuals for their sexual orientation", either in his time in the State Department or at NASA.
+A group of scientists published an opinion piece in Scientific American that proposed renaming the telescope after abolitionist and social activist Harriet Tubman, and the Human Rights Campaign and GLADD suggested that the telescope instead be named for Sally Ride, the first American woman and the first lesbian woman in space.
+In 2021, NASA released a statement that they had "found no evidence at this time that warrants changing the name", prompting one of the authors of the Scientific American piece to resign from the NASA Astrophysics Advisory Committee, and another to say they would only refer to the telescope as the "Just Wonderful Space Telescope".
+In 2022, NASA released the full report of an investigation, based on an examination of more than 50,000 documents, that found that "no available evidence directly links Webb to any actions or follow-up related to the firing of individuals for their sexual orientation", either in his time in the State Department or at NASA.

 Mission goals

 The James Webb Space Telescope has four key goals: